 The best garage alarms

-Arguably the most default option when it comes to alarm systems, the classic yellow Yale was always going to make the list.
-It's not hard to see why either.
-It's easy to install thanks to its wireless setup, there are no monthly fees after purchase and comes with some handy PIR detectors.
+Arguably the default option when it comes to alarm systems, the classic yellow Yale was always going to make the list.
+It's not hard to see why, either.
+It's easy to install thanks to its wireless setup, there are no monthly fees after purchase, and it comes with some handy PIR detectors.

 Not to mention the siren is fairly loud at 104dB.
 So if someone is detected in your garage, they could be inclined to leave on the grounds of protecting their eardrums.
 It also comes with a panic button and remote control, should you need to sound it manually.